xlikesasukee/p5-Physic-Simulations/README.md

 (https://qph.cf2.quoracdn.net/main-qimg-4d7e7ca08e8bd4d8f034de7b2c96aa64)

 To add direction I just had to multiply by the distance vector normalized and finally do the same for the force vector.
-I used Robert Eisele Complex.js library for complex numbers.
+I used Robert Eisele Complex.js library for complex numbers/my Vectors.

 I learned a lot and had a lot of fun writing this little program.
 I hope you like it.